Xeverous/the_website/website/pages/cpp/tutorials/beginner/xa_type_system/xx_struct/struct.rst

 .. author: Xeverous

 ..
 TOCOLOR all examples in this article
+..
+TODO explain why not to use typedef struct approach from C

 It's quite common to have a few closely related variables.
 The :cch:`struct` keyword allows you to define a new type that consists of multiple objects.